SumeshBharathi/reel-box-app/README.md

 - Movie collections page (Collection of movies)
 - Social sharing

-For Back-end modules, kindly refer to [this repo.](https://github.com/polydimensional/reel-box-api)
+For Back-end source code, kindly refer to [this repo.](https://github.com/polydimensional/reel-box-api)

 ## For Queries
 Reach us at [polydimensional.in@gmail.com](mailto:polydimensional.in@gmail.com)